Free eMastered & LANDR Alternative: No Subscription

 Why does that matter?
 Iteration.
 Try the "Spotify Pop" preset → not quite right → try "Spotify Hip-Hop" → better, but not perfect → try "Apple Music Pop" → nailed it.
 On LANDR, that loop takes 3–6 minutes.
 On Magic Master, it's about a minute.

-Magic Master is trained on reference masters across 17 genres:
+Magic Master is trained on reference masters across 17 music genres, with 6 more presets for speech and character:

 - Electronic: EDM, House, Techno, Trap, Dubstep, Lo-fi